|Editorial by Hilary

 individual writer(s) and do not necessarily constitute an endorsement or

-ALWAYS consult your doctor before trying anything recommended
+consult your doctor before trying anything recommended in this or any other

 Editorial by Hilary Hallam